aspose-ocr/Aspose.OCR-Documentation/java/release-notes/release-notes-2021/aspose-ocr-for-java-21-10-release-notes/_index.md

 ### New API

-- added new filters in the PreprocessingFilters: Median, ContrastCorrectionFilter
+- added new filters in the PreprocessingFilters: Median, ContrastCorrection
 - added new methods in the RecognitionSettings class:
         -  setAutoContrast(boolean autoContrast)
         -  setAllowedCharacters(CharactersAllowedType allowedCharacters)